-Thomas Fenn, Co-Founder, Mahabelly recently interacted with The Restaurant Times by POSist, sharing his thoughts on specialty Kerala cuisine restaurants, and how he established one of the most popular restaurants serving South Indian cuisine in Delhi.
+Thomas Fenn, Co-Founder, Mahabelly recently interacted with The Restaurant Times by Posist, sharing his thoughts on speciality Kerala cuisine restaurants, and how he established one of the most popular restaurants serving South Indian cuisine in Delhi.

-POSist: You operate in specialty restaurant segment.
+Posist: You operate in speciality restaurant segment.
 What criteria did you have in your mind while choosing the location?

 Thomas Fenn: While finalizing the location, we stepped into the consumer shoes and thought from their point of view.
 For example: If a Kerala Restaurant is located in Shahpur, would I as a consumer like to go and eat at the place?
 Now, the trend is changing now people are experimenting.
 But when we started, location was very important as we wanted a place which would be easily accessible and would also grab maximum eyeballs.